jema28/testing-tdd-intro/README.md

 ![](https://user-images.githubusercontent.com/9408641/27683709-e1c5e8c0-5cbe-11e7-99a4-215a5dae63f1.png)

-1. Write a failing test.
-This ensures you understand the requirements.
-Having the test fail also demonstrates that there are no false positives (so you know it's your code causing it to pass).
+1. Write a test that fails the test.
+Having the test fail demonstrates that there are no false positives (so you know it's your code causing it to pass).
 E.g. "`double` should take a number `num` and return it doubled".

 2. Make the test pass.
 This is where you actually write the code to do what you need.
 Make sure you don't cause any previous tests to fail.